NeonSpork/weather_display/README.md

 XML file for the South Pole https://www.yr.no/place/Antarctica/Other/South_Pole~6942239/forecast.xml

+Then replace the example url with your url in the code!

 ## Running the code
 Copy the whole folder onto your Pi.
 Open terminal and navigate to the folder.
 Run the python script with 'python weather_display.py'